 These cover general overhead and administration costs, such as office rent and utilities, which are often shared across projects.
 Factoring in overhead costs can get complicated, and the relevant finance team should be heavily involved in this stage of the budgeting process.

 Different funders will allow you to charge different amounts in indirect costs.
 The maximum rate is typically dependent on the type of institution (e.g. university vs. non-profit) and where it is located (e.g., developed or developing country-based).
-For example, J-PAL Initiatives cap indirect costs at 10% for universities in high-income countries and 15% for universities in developing countries or non-profits regardless of location.
+For example, many J-PAL Initiatives cap indirect costs at 10% for universities in high-income countries and 15% for universities in developing countries or non-profits regardless of location, though some initiatives may have different caps.
 If you are not using a grant template provided by the funder, be sure to factor these costs in early, as even indirect costs on the lower end of the spectrum (e.g., 10%) can add up quickly.
 Without the cap, overhead rates can run quite high.
 Overhead rates may also vary depending on whether the institution is receiving a sub-award (versus being lead institution).
 If your overhead exceeds the maximum allowable by the donor (e.g., if the donor caps overhead at 10% but the implementing office’s overhead is fixed at 15%), you may need to budget some of the overhead costs as direct costs.
 This should be done in consultation with the relevant finance staff member or grant manager at the implementing organization.

 Budgeting for remote surveys